 The state of Utah defines assault as an illegal act of violence that either injures or creates a risk of injury to another individual.
-State law also include threats of bodily harm as assault.
+State law also includes threats of bodily harm as assault.
 Some examples of assault charges may include:

 Although there’s no distinction between assault charges and battery charges, assault charges do fall under different levels.
-Simple assault charges, which occurs between two people who don’t know each other (such as in the case of a fist fight between strangers) is considered a Class B misdemeanor.
+Simple assault charges, which occurs between two people who don’t know each other (such as in the case of a fistfight between strangers) is considered a Class B misdemeanor.
 However, if the victim of a simple assault is pregnant, the charge may be enhanced to a Class A misdemeanor.

 Likewise, if the assault resulted in substantial bodily injury or involved a weapon then the classification could be enhanced to a felony.
 Charges in order from least serious to most serious are as follows: